 Contact a Muskegon personal injury lawyer today to see if your case qualifies for a settlement.
-We handle every case on our contingent fee agreement.
+Our award winning personal injury law firm will handle your case on our contingent fee agreement.
 Simply put, this means that there are no legal fees unless you receive a settlement.

 To learn more, call Buckfire Law today.

 Muskegon is located on the shore of Lake Michigan in the western part of the lower peninsula.
 It is located within Muskegon County, in the southwest corner of Muskegon Township.
 As of the 2010 census, the city’s population was 38,401.
 Muskegon is the largest city on the eastern shores of Lake Michigan.